 His behavior turns at the drop of a dime.
 He is cold and abusive one minute and calm and collected the next minute, answering the door for a policeman.

 You are not helping your husband by keeping silent.
 You have more resources at this time because your husband is still on active duty.

 Call a Victims Advocate.
 You should see a Victims Advocate (VA) at your nearest military installation.
-They will enhance your personal safety; provide support, crisis intervention, emergency shelter and safety planning, orders of protection, liaison between you and your husband’s unit and other resources, legal/medical/investigative accompaniment, etc. The VA is usually located in the family services on base.
-For example, a Fleet and Family Service, Social Work Service, or Army Community Service.
+They will enhance your personal safety; provide support, crisis intervention, emergency shelter and safety planning; help you get orders of protection; and liaise between you and your husband's unit and other resources -- legal/medical/investigative accompaniment, etc. The VA is usually located in the family services on base.
+For example, Fleet and Family Service, Social Work Service, or Army Community Service.

 Seek Therapy.
 I would highly recommend that you seek the help of a therapist for many reasons.
-A therapist would be very supportive and provide insight and education to help you understand domestic violence and the cycle of abuse and provide insight to make a healthy decision regarding your husband’s behavior.
+A therapist would be very supportive and provide insight and education to help you understand domestic violence and the cycle of abuse.
+The therapist would also provide insight to make a healthy decision regarding your husband's behavior.

 Please keep in touch with me, Iris.
 I care what happens to you.